filippomarra/test-reactnative-app/README.md

 - `/app/api` - Contains the API functions;
 - `/app/assets` - Contains the assets of the app (in this case only the fonts);
 - `/app/components` - Contains the React Native components rendered in the app;
-- `/app/constants` - Contains the contants used in the app;
+- `/app/constants` - Contains the constants used in the app;
 - `/app/interfaces` - Contains the interfaces of the app;
 - `/app/models` - Contains the model of the objects retrieved from the APIs;
 - `/app/screens` - Contains the screens of the app;